DaveLeroy64/desktop-gui/readme.md

 To do:

 - General
-    - Add multithreading so scrapers can run at same time as using the GUI
-    - Polscraper and property scraper put in separate threads.
+    - Polscraper and property scraper run in separate threads.
 Need to do news scraper
-    - Somehow find out how to get cross-file function calls working without getting attribute error for local variables!!

 - News scraper
     - Make news scraper run at regular intervals.
 Home page display to display most recent stories in database for each outlet.